-- o Benches or "street furniture"

-- Urban greening features

-- o Street crossing enhancements including accessible pedestrian signals

-- o New or expanded shared mobility infrastructure and fleet (e.g., bike share, car share)

-- Bicycle carrying structures on public transit

-- Publically accessible bicycle parking

-- Bicycle repair kiosks

-- Traffic calming projects, including development of:

-- Curb extensions

-- Roundabouts

-- Median islands road diets

-- Lane narrowing projects

-Affordable Housing Development Capital Projects

-- > Construction and substantial rehabilitation (with acquisition) of affordable housing - Costs for a housing development, as specified in 25 CCR Section 7304 (a) and (b) - Soft costs such as those incidentally but directly related to construction or other pre-development components, including but not limited to: planning, engineering, construction management, architectural, and other design work, required mitigation expenses, appraisals, legal expenses, and necessary easements.
+Appendix D. TCC Funded Project Types, Engibility, and Requirements by CCI Program Table D-1: Affordable Housing and Sustainable Communities Program Benches or "street furniture" Urban greening features Street crossing enhancements including accessible pedestrian signals New or expanded shared mobility infrastructure and fleet (e.g., bike share, car share) Bicycle carrying structures on public transit Publically accessible bicycle parking Bicycle repair kiosks Traffic colorization projector including development of Traffic calming projects, including development of: Curb extensions Conditions Roundabouts Median islands road diets Lane narrowing projects Project ( Costs include, but are not limited to the following: • le Housing Development Capital Projects struction and substantial rehabilitation (with acquisition) of affordable housing s for a housing development, as specified in 25 CCR Section 7304 (a) and (b) costs such as those incidentally but directly related to construction or other pre-development components, including but not d to: planning, engineering, construction management, architectural, and other design work, required mitigation expenses, aisals, legal expenses, and necessary easements.
 Soft costs shall not exceed 10 percent of AHSC Project Type related costs.

-Housing-Related Infrastructure Capital Projects

-- Capital improvements required by a locality, transit agency, or special district as a condition to the approval of the Affordable Housing Development - Soft costs such as those incidentally but directly related to construction or other pre-development components, including but not limited to: planning, engineering, construction management, architectural, and other design work, required mitigation expenses, appraisals, legal expenses, and necessary easements.
-Soft costs shall not exceed 10 percent of AHSC Project Type related costs. - Required environmental remediation necessary for the capital project where the cost is not to exceed 50 percent of AHSC Project Type costs - Real property acquisition of the project site and associated fees and costs (not to exceed 10 percent of the total AHSC project type award) - > Impact fees required by local ordinance (if used for the identified eligible capital project not to exceed 15 percent of AHSC Project Type award up to \$300,000)
+Related Infrastructure Capital Projects tal improvements required by a locality, transit agency, or special district as a condition to the approval of the Affordable Housing Development Soft of limite costs such as those incidentally but directly related to construction or other pre-development components, including but not d to: planning, engineering, construction management, architectural, and other design work, required mitigation expenses, aisals, legal expenses, and necessary easements.

-Sustainable Transportation Infrastructure Capital Projects

-- > Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing public transit access, pedestrian or bicycle network - Soft costs such as those incidentally but directly related to construction or project plans, specifications and estimates including but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
-Soft costs shall not exceed 30 percent of AHSC Project Type related costs. - Activity delivery costs associated with implementation of capital project not to exceed 10 percent of costs associated with capital project - > Other capital project costs required as a condition of local approval for the capital project, as approved by the State

-Transportation-Related Amenities Capital Projects

-- > Capital improvements that are publicly accessible and provide supportive amenities to cyclists, pedestrian, and transit riders - Soft costs such as those incidentally but directly related to construction or project plans, specifications and estimates including but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
 Soft costs shall not exceed 10 percent of AHSC Project Type related costs.
+Requ lired environmental remediation necessary for the capital project where the cost is not to exceed 50 percent of AHSC Project costs awar Туре ct fees required by local ordinance (if used for the identified eligible capital project not to exceed 15 percent of AHSC Project award up to \$300,000) ble Transportation Infrastructure Capital Projects tal improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing public it access, pedestrian or bicycle network costs such as those incidentally but directly related to construction or project plans, specifications and estimates including but not to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and ssments, appraisals, legal expenses, and necessary easements.
+Soft costs shall not exceed 30 percent of AHSC Project Type ed costs. ity delivery costs associated with implementation of capital project not to exceed 10 percent of costs associated with capital proje r capital project costs required as a condition of local approval for the capital project, as approved by the State tation-Related Amenities Capital Projects Capit Soft of limite tal improvements that are publicly accessible and provide supportive amenities to cyclists, pedestrian, and transit riders costs such as those incidentally but directly related to construction or project plans, specifications and estimates including but not to planning, engineering, construction management, architectural, and other design work, environmental impact reports and ssments, appraisals, legal expenses, and necessary easements.
+Soft costs shall not exceed 10 percent of AHSC Project Type related costs.

+Table D-1: Affordable Housing and Sustainable Communities Program